emissary-ingress/emissary/DEVELOPING.md

 that this is not the case please file a PR with a fix.
 Likewise if you ever find anything missing from this list.

+> To enable contributors using Apple Silicon we ensure that the artifacts are built for `linux/amd64`
+> rather than the host `linux/arm64` architecture.
+This can be overriden using the `BUILD_ARCH` environment variable.

 ### Requirements:

  - git